jlevy/og-equity-compensation/README.md

         - Long-term capital gains tax on gain if held for *1 year past exercise*
         - Ordinary tax otherwise (including immediate sale)

+## Stages of a Startup

+This section is a quick refresher on how companies raise funding and grow, as this is critical to understanding the value of a company and what equity in a company is worth.

+- The stage of a startup is largely reflected in how much funding it has raised.
+Very roughly, [typical levels](http://blog.eladgil.com/2011/03/how-funding-rounds-differ-seed-series.html) are:
+    - **Bootstrapped**: No funding — founders are figuring out what to build or starting to build with their own time or resources.
+    - **Series Seed** ($250K to $2 million): Figure out the product and market.
+    - **Series A** ($2 to 15 million): Scaling product and making the business model work.
+    - **Series B** (tens of millions): Scaling business.
+    - **Series C, D, E,** etc. (tens to hundreds of millions): Continued scaling of business.
+- Each stage reflects the removal of risk and increased [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
+For this reason, the equity team members get is high for early stages (starting with founders) and increasingly lower as a company matures.
+(See the picture above.)
+- If you’re talking with a startup, there are lots of questions to ask to establish the state of the company’s business.
+Startups are legitimately careful about sharing financial information, so you may not get full answers to all of these, but you should at least ask:
+    - *How much money has the company raised?
+In what rounds, and when?*
+    - *What did the last round value the company at?*
+    - *Will it likely raise more capital soon?*
+    - *How long will your current funding last?
+(This will likely be given at current burn rate, i.e. no additional hiring.)*
+    - *What is the hiring plan?
+(How many people over what time frame.)*
+    - *What is the revenue now, if any?
+Are there any revenue goals or projections?*
+    - *Where do you see this company in 1 year and 5 years?
+Revenue?
+Employees?
+Market position?*

 ## Evaluating Equity Compensation

 It takes quite a bit of know-how to be able discuss, understand, and evaluate equity compensation offers.
 If you don’t yet have an offer, see the sections below on evaluating a company and negotiation, as well.